 The length of the course is four miles 514 yards, with horses running two laps and clearing 30 fences.
 The most notorious obstacle is The Chair, a 5ft 2in jump with a six-foot ditch on the take-off side.

-With a total prize fund reaching a million pounds, the Grand National (sponsored last year by Randox Health for the second time) is Europe’s most valuable jump race.
+With a total prize fund reaching a million pounds, the Grand National (sponsored last year by Randox Health for the fourth time) is Europe’s most valuable jump race.
 It’s held during a three-day festival, with the steeplechase being the main event.

 In 2018, the race was won by Tiger Roll on a 10/1 shot, in a thrilling photo finish.
 The rider was Davy Russell.